Sacramento Electric Scooter Accident Lawyer

 California could cap the number of scooters being rented in the cities and apply harsher penalties for anyone breaking the law.Age Requirement to Ride Electric scooters

-Although California requires riders to be at least 16 years old, some cities like Sacramento and Los Angeles require that drivers be 18 years or older to operate the e-scooters.
+Although California requires riders to be at least 16 years old, some cities like Sacramento and Los Angeles require 18 years or older drivers to operate the e-scooters.
 Also, California recently passed a law that allows adults to ride without a helmet.
 Those under 18 must wear a helmet.Electric Scooter Injuries

 People have sustained severe injuries or even deaths in accidents involving e-scooters.
 Emergency rooms across the country are seeing people with injuries generally associated with car accidents:

-While most of the injuries were caused to the riders, pedestrians were also injured when they trip over scooters that were left on sidewalks or when the riders crash into them.Reports of Electric Scooter Accidents and Deaths
+While most of the injuries were caused to the riders, pedestrians were also injured when they tripped over scooters left on sidewalks or when the riders crashed into them.Reports of Electric Scooter Accidents and Deaths

 According to reports, electric scooters have been blamed for over 1500 injuries and deaths in the United States since 2017.
 Below are just some of the notable accidents and fatalities:

-- September 2018 - A 24-year-old man died after he fell off his electric scooter in Dallas and suffered blunt force head injuries.
-He was taken to the hospital where he died a day later.
+- September 2018 - A 24-year-old man died after falling off his electric scooter in Dallas and suffered blunt force head injuries.
+He was taken to the hospital, where he died a day later.